Skip to main content Skip to main navigation

 National Grid may ask for a payment over the phone, but will leave the method of payment to the customer.
 National Grid will not contact customers demanding immediate payment by wire transfer, Green Dot Money-Pak or any other pre-paid card service.
 Never -- under any circumstances -- offer personal or financial information to someone who you cannot identify.

-If you are dealing with someone over the phone, please note that National Grid representatives will know your account number; never offer that information to a caller.
+If you are dealing with someone over the phone, please note that National Grid representatives will know your account number.
 Ask the caller to provide the last five digits of your National Grid account number.
 If the caller doesn’t know your account number and you have any doubt the caller is a National Grid representative, or if they have any questions about account balance and fish for help, take charge and hang up immediately.
 Call National Grid or local law enforcement officials.

 If you are dealing with someone in person, please note that every National Grid employee carries a photo ID card, and any contractor doing work for the company is also required to carry ID.
 If someone requesting entry into your home or place of business does not show an ID card, don’t let that person in and call your local law enforcement.